richelbilderbeek/soto_project/Tracker/README.md

 >> python main.py config.ini
 ```

+Or just use `./run` from the command line. `run` assumes there is a video present in the same folder.

 With the tester you can look at how the tracking performs over time.
 To use the tester, type the following on the command line:

 ```